-Dr. Riley has held numerous past academic titles of Clinical Assistant Professor at many medical schools, including Zucker School of Medicine – Hofstra University.
-She serves as national faculty for the National Board of Osteopathic Medical Examiners (NBOME) since 2012 and is a member of their COMAT Family Medicine subcommittee, Blueprint Committee, chair of DEI, and COVID 19 Assessing COVID-19-Related Topics (ACT) Task Force.
+Riley has held the academic title of clinical assistant professor at many medical schools, including the Zucker School of Medicine-Hofstra University.
+She has served as national faculty for the National Board of Osteopathic Medical Examiners (NBOME) since 2012 and is a member of its COMAT Family Medicine subcommittee, Blueprint Committee, chair of DEI, and COVID 19 Assessing COVID-19-Related Topics (ACT) Task Force.

-In 2017, Dr. Riley achieved an Academic Qualification in International Medicine and Public Health from the Institute for International Medicine.
-In 2016, she became a Fellow of the American College of Osteopathic Family Physicians (FACOFP).
-In 2013, she was inducted as a Fellow of the Institute of Leadership in Medicine (FILM) and ACOFP's Physician Leadership Institute and became a Certified Physician Leader.
+In 2017, Riley achieved an academic qualification in international medicine and public health from the Institute for International Medicine.
+In 2016, she became a fellow of the American College of Osteopathic Family Physicians (FACOFP).
+In 2013, she was inducted as a fellow of the Institute of Leadership in Medicine (FILM) and ACOFP's Physician Leadership Institute and became a certified physician leader.